paoyingheng/linear-model-IgG1-ADDF19-Effect-Analysis/README.md

 This repository contains an analysis examining the relationship between the concentration of a chemical compound, ADDF19, and blood serum levels of Immunoglobulin IgG1 in mice.

+## Introduction

+Immunoglobulins play an important role in protecting our bodies against diseases, infections.
+However, as much as immunoglobulins play a defensive role, they can themselves be threatened by new chemical compounds arising from drugs supposed to enhance our natural protections.
+ADDF19 could be such a problem, as it is being evaluated for its potential negative side effects, especially on the blood serum levels of Immunoglobulin IgG1.
+A lab animal experiment was set up with 24 mice.
+For each of the following doses of ADDF19, four mice were included in the study: 0.5 μg; 0.75μg; 1μg; 1.25μg; 1.5μg; 2μg.
+Healthy mice have IgG1 blood serum concentrations between 1.2 and 5 mg/L. We are asked to investigate the effect of ADDF19 concentrations on IgG1 Immunoglobulin blood level, through performing a statistical analysis, from the R data file mice.RData.

 ## Objective